Traumatic Brain Injury

 If we are successful in proving liability for your injuries, you might expect to recover compensation for medical expenses, lost wages, and diminished earning capacity for disabling injuries.
 You might also receive compensation for your pain and suffering and emotional distress from the accident.
 In severe brain injury cases, the medical expenses are higher, so the settlement or verdict might also be higher.
 At Martin & Helms, we have more than 45 years of combined legal experience helping others who have been injured recover the compensation they need to be whole again and to get back to their lives as much as possible given their condition after the injury.
 We are here to guide you through the process of neurological testing to demonstrate the effects the injury has had on the brain, and statements from your doctors about the effect the injury is having on your ability to function.

-If you or someone you care about has sustained a traumatic brain injury because of someone else's negligence, our Huntsville traumatic brain injury lawyers guide you through the complicated process and protect your rights every step of the way.
+If you or someone you care about has sustained a traumatic brain injury because of someone else's negligence, our Huntsville brain injury lawyers guide you through the complicated process and protect your rights every step of the way.

 After a traumatic brain injury caused by someone else’s negligence, the trusted Huntsville personal injury lawyers at Martin & Helms are here to fight for justice for you.
-You may call us at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your case.
+You may call us at 256-361-1140 or complete our contact form to schedule a free consultation to discuss your case.
 We also serve seriously injured clients in Decatur, Athens and Madison, and throughout Alabama.

 Huntsville Office